Cardinals vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- The Cardinals have not covered the runline in any of their last 10 matchups (one of those games had a spread).
-In five games in a row, St. Louis and its opponent have gone above the over/under, with the average total set by bookmakers being 8.8 runs.
+- The Cardinals have not covered a spread in any of their past 10 games (one of those mathchups had a spread).

 Cardinals Betting Records & Stats

-- The Cardinals have been victorious in one of the four contests they have been chosen as underdogs in this season.
+- The Cardinals have been chosen as underdogs in five games this year and have walked away with the win one time (20%) in those games.

-- St. Louis has a record of 1-2 when it's set as an underdog of +110 or more by sportsbooks this season.
+- St. Louis has not entered a game this season as a bigger underdog on the moneyline than the +135 odds on it winning this game.

-- Sportsbooks have implied with the moneyline set for this matchup that the Cardinals have a 47.6% chance of pulling out a win.
+- The moneyline set for this matchup implies the Cardinals have a 42.6% chance of walking away with the win.

-- St. Louis and its opponents have gone over the total this season in nine of its 19 opportunities.
+- Games involving St. Louis have gone over the total set by bookmakers in nine of 20 chances this season.

 - The Cardinals have played just one game with a spread this season and did not cover in that contest.